 Cooking with Basil

-Add basil to salads, vinegars or use as a substitute for lettuce on sandwiches.
+Add basil to salads and vinegars or use as a substitute for lettuce on sandwiches.
 It is wonderful with tomatoes and mozzarella (see the photo of Caprese salad above) and is essential in tomato sauce.
-Basil pairs well with poultry, vegetables and grains.
+Basil pairs well with poultry, vegetables, and grains.

 For an explosion of flavor, add fresh basil during the last few minutes of cooking time.

 This makes a great base for lots of dishes.
 Go to taste on the garlic.
 I use a food processor, but you could use a blender or make this by hand.
 Freeze in amounts you think you’ll use.
 Or pack into baggies and remember to let the air out.
 What you want is a flat package.
 That way they stack nicely in the freezer and you can just push some out of the baggie as you need it.